-3.6.3.1 Basic Alternative 1a (Preferred Alternative) and 1b
+3.6.3.1 Basic Alternative 1a (Preferred) and 1b

-Basic Alternative 1 (Basic Alternative 1a supports Main Cantonment Alternatives 1 & 2; & Basic Alternative 1b supports Main Cantonment Alternatives 3 & 8) combines upgrades to the existing primary treatment facilities and expansion to secondary treatment at the Northern District Wastewater Treatment Plant (NDWWTP).
-The difference between Basic Alternatives 1a & 1b is a requirement for a new sewer line from new proposed DoD housing at Barrigada to NDWWTP for Basic Alternative 1b.
+Basic Alternative 1 (Basic Alternative 1a supports Main Cantonment Alternatives 1 & 2; & Basic Alternative 1b supports Main Cantonment Alternatives 3 & 8) combines upgrade to the existing primary treatment facilities and expansion to secondary treatment at the Northern District Wastewater Treatment Plant (NDWWTP).
+The difference between Basic Alternatives 1a & 1b is a requirement for a new sewer line from Barrigada housing to NDWWTP for Basic Alternative 1b.